-Figure 4: Distribution of surface profiles for the 150 initial states, with some highlighted samples.
+Figure 4: Distribution of surface profiles for the 150 initial states with highlighting of some randomly selected samples, which exemplifies the variation.

 Figure 5: The R^2 score as a function of the regularization parameter λ for the pile training- and test data (left), and the average model reduction velocity error for the test data (right).